 So let’s hit play and shed a little bit of light on these questions as we uncover the differences between two out of the many video tape formats: Hi8 and MiniDV.

 Just before the 90s hit, 8mm tape tried to make a comeback of sorts.
-Video8 analog video tapes had been released, followed shortly after by the introduction of its improved successor, the Hi8, in 1989.
-These tapes were still analog video and analog audio but with the option for digital audio.
+Video8 analog video tapes had been released in the mid-80s, followed shortly after by the introduction of its improved successor, the Hi8, in 1989.
+These high-band Video8 (that’s what Hi8 stood for) tapes were still analog video and analog audio but with the option for digital audio.
+They improved upon the existing Video8 recorder electronics and media formulation which increased the overall recorded bandwidth and luminance.
+In short, they were about the same picture quality as LaserDisc … remember those?
 It was Sony’s answer to combat the Super-VHS format, and Hi8 would last until Sony’s inevitable upgrade, the Digital8, released in 1999.
 This new Digital8 format did everything its name suggested, recorded digital video and audio, plus it had reverse compatibility, being able to play older 8mm (Video8) and Hi8 tapes.
 The same, however, could not be said for Hi8, which could only play Hi8 tapes and Video8 tapes – sorry, no Digital8.

-Hi8 tapes were frequently used by amateur videographers and in some minor television productions, thanks to its lightweight and portability.
+Hi8 tapes were frequently used by happy-to-capture-everything dads, amateur videographers and in some minor television productions, thanks to its lightweight and portability.
 Hi8 featured:

 - Analog AFM audio & PCM audio recording (in some higher end models only)